christofmuc/JammerNetz/docs/clock-normalization.md

 the server mixer therefore never has to combine different nominal sample rates or reinterpret a packet's duration.

+Audio-device and host callback sizes are independent of that wire framing.
+Capture callbacks are accumulated or split into 128-sample network packets, and playout fills the callback size requested by the device or host.
+Signal-level tests cover fixed 64, 128, 256, 512, and 1,024-sample callbacks plus changing successive sizes at both 44.1 and 48 kHz.
+Larger callbacks remain supported but naturally add device latency and may release several network packets in a burst.

 ## Capture

 Input is converted from the reported device/host rate to the canonical network